Good attendance has a direct relationship with effective learning and good academic progress.

-If a student does not attend School or is not taking part in an approved educational activity, they are classed as ABSENT from School.
-This means that if your child is off School for any reason, even if they are ill or have medical permission to be off School, they are classed as ABSENT, Missing lessons leaves students vulnerable to falling behind, creating gaps in their learning and lowering their self-confidence.
+If a learner does not attend school, or is not taking part in an approved educational activity, they are classed as ABSENT from school.
+This means that if your child is off school for any reason, even if they are ill or have medical permission to be off school, they are classed as ABSENT, Missing lessons leaves students vulnerable to falling behind, creating gaps in their learning and lowering their self-confidence.

-Please note: Even is an absence is authorised attendance % is still affected.
+** Please note that if an absence is authorised attendance % is still affected.

 How can you help?

-Contact School on the first day of absence to provide a reason for non-attendance.
+Contact School on the first day of absence by 08.30am to provide a reason for absence.

 Request leave of absence in term time for exceptional circumstance by following the School Student Leave of Absence In Term Time Policy